simonmysun/ell/README.md

 - **Q**: What is the difference between ell and other similar projects?
 - **A**: ell is written in almost pure Bash, which makes it very lightweight and easy to install.
 It is also very easy to extend and modify.
-It is pipe friendly, which means it is designed to be used in combination with other tools.
+It is pipe-friendly, which means it is designed to be used in combination with other tools.

 ## Similar Projects